EHMC 2026 Conference Programme

 Mr Ehud Packler, Meir Medical Center, Israel - Understanding quality of life through residents’ eyes: satisfaction and relative importance in Flemish nursing homes (ID 191)

-Dr Gregory Orewa, University of Texas San Antonio, USA - Exploring management capability in the National Health Service (NHS) in England using a dynamic capabilities approach: a qualitative case study analysis (ID 242)
+Dr Gregory Orewa, University of Texas San Antonio, United States of America - Exploring management capability in the National Health Service (NHS) in England using a dynamic capabilities approach: a qualitative case study analysis (ID 242)

 The following papers will be presented:

-- Are National Hospital Organization hospitals in Japan efficient?
+- Are National Hospital Organisation hospitals in Japan efficient?
 A nationwide data envelopment analysis (ID 116)

-Dr Hajime Watanabe, Teikyo University, Graduate School of Public Health, Japan - Association between operational efficiency and financial performance in National Hospital Organization hospitals in Japan (ID 117)
+Dr Hajime Watanabe, Teikyo University, Graduate School of Public Health, Japan - Association between operational efficiency and financial performance in National Hospital Organisation hospitals in Japan (ID 117)

 Prof Yoshinori Nakata, Teikyo University, Graduate School of Public Health, Japan - Digital interventions to promote children’s participation in paediatric care: a systematic review (ID 119)